Nedunkilli: Sources

+Charter issued by the Chola Dynasty.

 The only sources available on Nedunkilli are the mentions in Sangam poetry.
 The period covered by the extant literature of the Sangam is not easy to determine with any measure of certainty.
 Except the longer epics Cilappatikaram and Manimekalai, which by common consent belong to the age later than the Sangam age, the poems have survived in the forms of systematic anthologies.
 Each individual poem has generally attached to it a colophon on the authorship and subject matter of the poem, the name of the king or chieftain to whom the poem relates and the occasion which called forth the eulogy are also found.

 It is from these colophons and rarely from the texts of the poems themselves, that the names of many kings and chieftains and the poets patronised by them are gathered.
 The task of reducing these names to an ordered scheme in which the different generations of contemporaries can be marked off one another has not been easy.
 To add to the confusion, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.

 Any attempt at extracting a systematic chronology and data from these poems should acknowledge the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian's attempts at arriving at a continuous history.